iron-software/IronBarcode-Examples/how-to/writing-in-unicode/README.md

 ## Example of Writing a Unicode Barcode

-With IronBarcode's strong capabilities in Unicode support, software developers can effortlessly integrate and handle strings containing various languages, enhancing the flexibility of their applications.
+With IronBarcode's strong capabilities in Unicode support, software developers can integrate and handle strings containing various languages, enhancing the flexibility of their applications.
 Below, we demonstrate how a string combining Chinese, Arabic, and Thai can be effectively managed to create a barcode.

 Here's the string we'll utilize as the barcode value: